-Selling alcohol in stadiums has been a touchy subject as of late.
-Some feel allowing alcohol sales in college football stadiums — Texas A&M is one school that will do so — full of drunk and stumbling students is a horrible idea.
-Some argue fans should be able to buy a cold beer and enjoy a game just like the rest of professional sports fans.
+Selling alcohol in stadiums was a touchy subject a couple of years ago.
+Some felt allowing alcohol sales in college football stadiums full of drunk and stumbling students was a horrible idea.
+Some argued fans should be able to buy a cold beer and enjoy a game just like the rest of professional sports fans.

 Indians’ Milt Wilcox threw at Rangers’ Lenny Randle for his hard slide earlier into Jack Brohame.
 As Indians players walked off the field following the brawl, Rangers fans chucked beer and food at them.

 Of course, the bad blood continued into that June 4 night game inside Ohio’s Cleveland Municipal Stadium.

 It didn?t help that Rangers manager Billy Martin took a shot at Cleveland fans prior to the game by saying he wasn?t worried about them retaliating because ?they won?t have enough fans there to worry about.?

 Cleveland radio host Pete Franklin, along with local newspapers, added fuel to the fire, too. ?Be ready for anything,? read a caption below a cartoon of maligned and retired Indians mascot Chief Wahoo donning a pair of boxing gloves printed in The Plain Dealer.

 The Indians sold 10-cent beer that night.
 The regular price of a beer was normally 65 cents.
 Fans could buy up to six freakin?
 12-ounce beers at a time and there was no limit to how many you could buy throughout the game.

 More than 25,000 showed up for the nine-inning chug fest.
 That was double what the Tribe expected.
 As ESPN noted, Cleveland Municipal Stadium had a monstrous capacity of 74,400 when it opened in 1931, which easily made it the largest stadium in America at the time.